It’s no overstatement to say that the caramel macchiato is one of the most delightfully indulgent drinks in the coffee world

 It first hit coffee shops in the late 1990s and has become a staple latte drink since.
 If not for its velvety caramel drizzle that caps the foam, then for the creamy and slightly spicy blend of the milk, caramel, and vanilla.

-But you might be surprised to know that its origins counter how most of us have come to think of the drink.
+But you may be surprised to know its origins counter how most of us have come to think of the drink.

 What is a Macchiato?